 - CAPITALIZE ON CTI'S EXPERTISE AND OPPORTUNITIES.
 CTI, the Company's 34.3%-owned affiliate, employs a corps of engineers and technical personnel who designed and built the broadcast transmission network for the BBC.
 CTI owns and operates one of the world's most established radio and television broadcasting networks, including both the infrastructure and transmission equipment located on 780 owned and 558 licensed towers.
 CTI provides analog television and radio transmission services to the BBC under a 10-year contract and has recently won bids to enter into transmission contracts to design, build and operate Digital Terrestrial Television ("DTT") networks for four of the six national licenses recently awarded in the United Kingdom.
 The Company intends to leverage its relationship with CTI to capitalize on opportunities to design, build, own and manage towers, networks and other infrastructure for the broadcasting industry in the United States and international markets.
-In addition, the Company intends to leverage its wireless expertise in the United States by providing wireless network services to CTI to capitalize on the growth of wireless communications in the United Kingdom. - .
+In addition, the Company intends to leverage its wireless expertise in the United States by providing wireless network services to CTI to capitalize on the growth of wireless communications in the $\mbox{\it United}$ Kingdom.
+Finally, the Company is in discussions with certain of the other holders of equity interests in CTI with respect to potential transactions pursuant to which CTI would become a subsidiary of the Company.
+There can be no assurance that any such transaction will be consummated. - .
 PURSUE GROWTH THROUGH ACQUISITIONS.
 The Company continually evaluates potential acquisitions, investments and strategic alliances.
 The Company views such transactions as a means to expand its operations within its existing markets and to enter new markets, including international opportunities.
 The Company's acquisition and investment criteria include the existence of high quality assets, capacity to add tenants, attractive location for wireless build-out and return on capital.